fajartirtayasa/fajartirtayasa/README.md

 # Hi there 👋 , I'm Fajar!
-Currently I am open to any opportunity especially in Data as a Data Analyst, Data Scientist, or Business Intelligence Analyst.
+Currently I am open to any opportunity especially in Data as a Data Engineer, Data Analyst, or Data Scientist.
 Interested in Machine Learning, Natural Language Processing, and Forecasting with Time Series Analysis.

 ### Tools:
 <p>